alexrobomind/fusionsc/README.md

 	// Finish writing to the stream
 	// This API must be called once the end of stream is reached
 	// It may return some data.
-For example, a vector_writer returns the data written to the stream (in the form of an std::vector<uint8_t>) auto flush();
+For example, a vector_writer returns/
+	// the data written to the stream (in the form of an std::vector<uint8_t>) auto flush();
 }
 ~~~~~~~~~~